annieandongmei/Cross-Interfaces-Intelligent-Customer-Engagement/README.md

 ![Cross-Interfaces-Intelligent-Customer-Engagement-2.gif](Cross-Interfaces-Intelligent-Customer-Engagement-2.gif)
 In such cases, AWS has the competency and eco-system of voice, text, chatbot, telephony, Sumerian, analytics, AI, Personalize, all on AWS platform.
 It reduces the integration efforts and gain customers insight more efficiently and quickly.

 There are various ways of architecting this depending on the requirements.
 For example, it can be Lex-centered, Amazon Connect-centered.
 In this example, it is Pinpoint-centered.
-You can open the file Cross-Interfaces-Intelligent-Customer-Engagement##.drawio## in draw.io to rearrange the AWS services.
+You can open the file ##Cross-Interfaces-Intelligent-Customer-Engagement.drawio## in this repo in draw.io to rearrange the AWS services.
 ![Cross-Interfaces-Intelligent-Customer-Engagement.png](Cross-Interfaces-Intelligent-Customer-Engagement.png)

 ## 3. How to Build it ##